ransurf/lyt-quartz/content/notes/Without the Odyssey, there is no Ulysses.md

 I wanted to make point about Idea Emergence.
 I wanted to say that our past experiences affect our future ideas in unpredictable ways.

-I started typing *"Without past inspirations..."*
+I started typing *"Without past inspirations…"*

 That triggered my brain to fire up and I was reminded of a familiar quote: